LuigiVan01/AircraftLandingOptimisation/README.md

 You may also want to run separate simulations for the ground phase and the flight phase; this is possible by running the scripts new_main_gr.m and new_main_fl.m respectively.

+## Notes
+The document report.pdf contains a detailed analysis of the project